 Leagues

 Leagues are international organizations composed of states coming together for a single common purpose.
-In this way, leagues are different from empires, as they only seek to fulfill a single goal.
+In this way, leagues are different from empires, as they only seek to fulfil a single goal.
 Often leagues are formed on the brink of a military or economic downfall.
 Meetings and hearings are conducted in a neutral location with representatives of all involved nations present.